Curriculum Vitae

 Peer-reviewed publications:

-(2022) “Reweaving Language and Lifeways in the Western Amazon.”
-American Indian Culture and Research Journal.
-Under review.
+2025 Ennis, Georgia.
+“Reweaving Language and Lifeways in the Western Amazon.”
+Language Lives in Unexpected Places, special issue of American Indian Culture and Research Journal, edited by Georgia Ennis and Erin Debenport.
+48(1): 113-136.

 2020 “Linguistic Natures: Method, Media, and Language Reclamation in the Ecuadorian Amazon.”
 Journal of Linguistic Anthropology, 30 (3): 304–25.